 If you are looking to expand your business or you are just starting out, a great way to reach out to potential clients is to send out an email introduction.
 An email introduction lets your target audience know a little more about you and the products or services you offer.

 We have all heard the expression “you only get one chance to make a first impression.”
 The same is true when it comes to email introductions.
 Therefore, there are some things to consider when sending out that all-important first email.

 If you consider your inbox what does it look like?
 Full?

-- BAB (Before, After, Bridge) – Here is your problem, imagine if you could solve the problem, here’s how you can do that (you are going to solve the problem with your product or service)
+- BAB (Before, After, Bridge) – Here is your problem, imagine if you could solve the problem, here’s how you can do that (we are going to solve the problem with our product or service)

 - AIA – (Attention, Interest, Action) – if you are wanting to achieve the call to action you will grab the reader’s attention, make the e-mail personal to keep their attention, and then initiate the call to action.

 Letting your target audience know that you are an “expert” in your field, or offering social proof can help them understand why they would want to entertain using your products or services; and keeping the email short and to the point will ensure you don’t lose the attention of your reader.

 If your reader has opened the email and read the email, you have already done great, and you have nearly achieved your all-important goal.

 Well, it depends on the purpose of your email.
 If you are wanting them to click through to your website, or purchase something, you will need to have a very clear call to action and getting your reader to perform the call to action will require them to feel that your invitation is irresistible.

 For a service, you offer something like, “I have only a few spaces left…” or “If you sign up now, I am offering % off, but only until___”.